 Xinhui Li

-I am a third-year Ph.D. student in Electrical and Computer Engineering at the Georgia Institute of Technology and the Center for Translational Research in Neuroimaging and Data Science (TReNDS), advised by Dr. Vince Calhoun and Dr. Rogers Silva.
-Previously, I worked as a research engineer at the Child Mind Institute, where I developed a software pipeline C-PAC for MRI preprocessing and analysis.
+My name is Xinhui Li (黎欣惠).
+I am a fourth-year Ph.D. student in Electrical and Computer Engineering at the Georgia Institute of Technology and the Center for Translational Research in Neuroimaging and Data Science (TReNDS), advised by Prof. Vince D. Calhoun and Dr. Rogers F. Silva.
+Previously, I developed a software pipeline C-PAC for MRI preprocessing and investigated interpipeline agreement at the Child Mind Institute.

 news